gost-dom/gost-dom.github.io/index.markdown

     </li>
 </ul>

-## Better testing using the Shaman library.
+## Shaman - Helper library for more expressive tests

 An unrelease side project, Shaman, is in the works.
 This provides helpers on top of Gost allowing test cases to be more expressive, and simulate user behaviour.